otrv4/otrv4/otrv4.md

 This protocol is not intended to enable group conversations.

 ## Online Conversations <a name="online-conversation"></a>

-An online conversation happens when both Alice and Bob are online.
-An online conversation provides both participants with the following security properties:
-* at conversation start
- * identity verification
-* while exchanging messages
- * confidentiality
-* after conversation is over
- * participation repudiability
- * message repudiability
- * forward secrecy

 Alice knows Bob is online because the underlying protocol is able to answer questions about Bob's presence.